 What are your chances of getting a job?

-Many people living in Belgium are able to speak more than one language.
-If you only speak English, this could put you at a disadvantage.
-Dutch (Flemish), French and German are all spoken in different provinces and it's likely you'd be expected to know the official language for the region you'd be working in.
+However, many people living in Belgium are able to speak more than one language so if you only speak English, this could put you at a disadvantage.
+Dutch (Flemish), French and German are all spoken in different provinces and it's likely you'll be expected to know the official language for the region you'd be working in.

 Where can you work?